sergiozuckermann/Equipo5/videogames/GDD_Template.md

 -STR (How strong the attacks will be)
 -DEF (How much will resist enemy attacks)
--LUC (What is the probability of making a critical attack) -SPE (The character with the most SPE points will attack first) -CHR (It will allow you to get discounts in the store and better rewards)
+-LUC (What is the probability of making a critical attack) -CHR (It will allow you to get discounts in the store and better rewards)

 Combat: